kibook/s1kd-tools/s1kd-validate/README.md

 -d &lt;dir&gt;
 Search for schemas in &lt;dir&gt;.
 Normally, the URI of the schema is used to fetch it locally or over a network, but this option will force searching to be performed only in the specified directory.

+This can also be accomplished through the use of XML catalogs.

 -X &lt;URI&gt;
 Exclude an XML namespace from the validation.
 Elements in the namespace specified by &lt;URI&gt; are ignored.